-In this blog post I would like to share with you all some things that I noticed about Seoul that were different from what I am used to experiencing in Canada.
+During my travels in Seoul, there were some things that I noticed about it that were different from what I was used to experiencing in Canada.

 Please note that I was only in Seoul for 10 days, so the observations I will be talking about are solely based on those 10 days.
 I personally do not think that 10 days is anywhere near enough time to make any conclusions about a culture, and that is not what I will be doing.
 Instead, I will be presenting what I experienced and witnessed during my 10-day trip.